METILGEL

 Frequently Asked Questions

-Why does Methylgel gel when heated and liquefy when cooled?
+Why does Metilgel gel when heated and liquefy when cooled?

-Methylcellulose (methylgel) has an inverse property to traditional gelling agents.
+Methylcellulose (metilgel) has an inverse property to traditional gelling agents.
 It dissolves in cold water and forms a gel when heated, which may surprise chefs unfamiliar with this behavior.

 How should I mix the methylcellulose to avoid lumps?

-How can I prevent Methylgel from affecting the taste of my preparations?
+How can I prevent Metilgel from affecting the taste of my preparations?

 Although tasteless, some chefs notice a slight mouthfeel if used in excess.
 The key is to use the minimum effective amount and to test the recipe to ensure that the texture is adequate without altering the flavor.